Why Does Small Business Need Cloud Storage?

 |Lowest-priced Plan||$20/User/Month: 1 TB||$5/User/Month: 1 TB||$16.58/User/Month: 3 TB||$7/User/Month: unlimited||$6/User/Month: 30 GB||$15/User/Month: unlimited|

-Some enterprises choose multiple cloud storage service providers, which can greatly reduce the capital investment, because the prices and functions offered by multiple services are varied.
-But then came the problem: cloud management.
+Some enterprises choose multiple cloud storage service providers, which can greatly reduce the capital investment, because the prices and functions offered by multiple services are various.
+But then came the problem: multiple cloud management.
 If you can't manage these cloud services methodically, it can be difficult to navigate to a file when you need it.
 Therefore, a cloud file manager is born to help you.

 First, you can add the cloud you use to MultCloud's interface.
 After adding the clouds, you can start managing them as you would on each cloud's official website.